 What to do with this activity?

-You don't need to have lots of conventional or expensive toys.
 There are many items around the house, especially the kitchen, that can be great fun to play with.
-For instance, a tin or silicone baking tray for muffins or buns is a great item for learning play.
+For instance, a baking tray for muffins or buns is a great item for learning play.
 If you don't have one, use the indented cardboard, plastic or polystyrene trays that fruit sometimes comes in.

 Find small items or toys to put into each hollow and show your baby how to lift them out and put them back again.
 Choose the items carefully - not too small, nothing sharp, no choking hazards.
 Recycled small plastic bottles or cartons, plastic biscuit cutters, plastic bricks or balls, all make good items to place in the muffin tin.
 Count out loud as you pop items into each space and your child will begin to get familiar with counting and numbers.